LambdaSchool/ios-afternoon-project-custom-controls/README.md

 9. Implement `updateRating`.
 Set the view controller's title to the string `"User Rating: N stars"` where N is the number of stars.
 This number is the control's visible `value` property.
 10. **Stretch**: Fix the title so it's correct for 1 ("star" not "stars") as well as 2-5.

-Target-action associates callbacks with an event.
-IB handles that for you by calling `func addTarget(_ target: Any?, action: Selector, for controlEvents: UIControlEvents)` on your behalf.
-(You can add this by hand but it's so much easier to use IB.)
-This callback is a combination of an instance being called (the "target") and the method on the instance (the "action").

 ## Build the control view